Liberian ex-warlord Prince Johnson dies aged 72

 “There are circumstances that change people, that regenerate them… I have changed, my action proves it.
 See the enormous support I have in the country.”

-In the 2017 presidential election, he once again created a surprise in scoring above eight percent in the first round.
+In the 2017 presidential election, Johnson created a surprise by scoring above eight percent in the first round.

 He then rallied behind the former football legend George Weah, who became president after winning a second round face-off against Joseph Boakai.